EU €3 Parcel Fee Explained (2026)

 Does VAT still apply on top of the €3 fee?

 Yes.
-Import VAT applies at your country's standard rate, calculated on the declared value plus the €3 customs duty.
-For example, in Germany (19% VAT): a €20 item pays €3 customs + €4.37 VAT = €27.37 total.
+Import VAT applies at your country's standard rate on the declared value plus duty.
+For €20 in one tariff category to Germany: €3 duty + €4.37 VAT gives an estimated €27.37 checkout total if passed through.

 What happens after July 2028?